Gel Based Coolant Environmental FAQs

 Why don’t you use a biodegradable or compostable plastic?

 Whilst it sounds great, biodegradable plastic is actually non-recyclable, and is considered as a contaminant in current recycling streams.
 Most biodegradable plastics end up in landfill, and despite the name, they can take a very long time to degrade in landfill conditions (they often require industrial conditions with pressure and heat to degrade in a sensible time frame).
-In our opinion, LDPE is actually a better option from an environmental perspective.
+Using our LDPE outer bag means that it is fully recyclable for the end user.

 Regarding compostable plastics, the main problem is our application involves the containment of a liquid.
 Currently available compostable plastics are considered to be water permeable, which ultimately means that they would eventually break down for our application.
 This would mean that the coolants would have a very limited shelf life, not be re-usable, and would ultimately cause a high rate of failures and logistical challenges for our customers.
 Compostable plastics are still currently 3 to 4 times more expensive than standard LDPE, and are not without their own environmental challenges and impacts.